strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ];
 ```

-This routes indicates that when requesting the url: `http://localhost:1337/todo/count`, the task will execute the count action of the task controller to return something.
+This route indicates that when requesting the URL: `http://localhost:1337/todo/count`, the task controller will execute the `count` action in order to return something.

-- Rename the `./src/plugins/todo/server/controller/my-controller.js` file by `task.js`.
+- Rename the `./src/plugins/todo/server/controller/my-controller.js` file to `task.js`.
 - Modify the import in the `./src/plugins/todo/server/controller/index.js` with the following:

 ```js